aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 ---
 title: Convert MS Project to PDF
 type: docs
+description: "Aspose.Tasks for .NET allows converting MS Project (MPP) to PDF."
+keywords: "Export your project to PDF, MPP to PDF, Convert your MPP to PDF, Convert MS Project to PDF, convert MPP to PDF, save project data to PDF, Aspose.Tasks, C#"
 weight: 10
 url: /net/convert-ms-project-to-pdf/
 ---

 {{% alert color="primary" %}}

-Aspose.Tasks API provides the capability to render project data to PDF format.
+Aspose.Tasks API provides the capability to render project data in PDF format.
 This article gives a detailed overview of the variety of options available in Aspose.Tasks for exporting projects to PDF.

 {{% /alert %}}

 ## **Saving a Project as a PDF**
 The [Project](https://apireference.aspose.com/net/tasks/aspose.tasks/project) class exposes the Save method which is used to save a project in various formats.
-The [Save]() method allows you to render project data to PDF using the [SaveFileFormat]() enumeration type.
+The [Save](https://apireference.aspose.com/tasks/net/aspose.tasks.project/save/methods/3) method allows you to render project data to PDF using the [SaveFileFormat](https://apireference.aspose.com/tasks/net/aspose.tasks.saving/savefileformat) enumeration type.

 To save a project to PDF: